 Laravel API: Troubleshooting

 This document will help you troubleshoot your configuration if you get unexpected responses from your API.
-We recommend you to Log in to follow this quickstart with examples configured for your account.
+We recommend that you log in to follow this quickstart with examples configured for your account.

 If you configured JWT validation correctly, you will be able to get proper responses from your API when you make requests.
 However, in the case where you get a 401 (Unauthorized) response from your API, it is because the configuration of your JWT middleware does not match with the JWT which was passed.

 This document will help you troubleshoot your JWT middleware configuration.